harshavardhankonisa/javachessmate/README.md

    - Now, you can play a game against JavaChessMate and experience the power of our AI-based Chess engine!
 Have fun playing and experimenting with JavaChessMate in Arena GUI!

-## Remember This(My Developer Env is different from production environment)
-1. **In ChessSearch Class**
-   U can setup the engine strength by changing depth and time required for it give the best performance.
-But in dev environment i needed to change it for easy debugging
+## Important Note: Difference Between Development and Production Environments
+1. **ChessSearch Class:**
+   In the `ChessSearch` class, you can set up the engine's strength by adjusting the `depth` and `max_time` parameters to achieve optimal performance.
+However, during development, you might want to modify these settings for easier debugging.
-   - If use dev environment then keep depth to 1 and max_time to 5000.
+   - If you are using the development environment, it is recommended to keep `depth` to 1 and `max_time` to 5000.

-2. **Files Handeling(JavaClasses)**
+2. **Files Handling (JavaClasses):**
-   I have sorted the files for faster code writing.
-So, i don't need to worry about large code bases and future implementation.
+   I have organized the files in a sorted manner to facilitate faster code writing, reducing concerns about dealing with large code bases and future implementations.
-   - I have MVC based architecture which i am most familiar with.
+   - The architecture follows the MVC (Model-View-Controller) pattern, which is the most familiar for me.
-   - Controller: I have the UCI interface written here
+   - **Controller:** Contains the UCI interface implementation.
-   - Services: Where i have functions that assist my UCI
+   - **Services:** Includes functions that support the UCI.
-   - Models: Where i have my Java Interfaces, Objects, Constants and all.
+   - **Models:** Stores Java Interfaces, Objects, Constants, and other related elements.

-3. **Jar File i have given is of my Prod Env**
+3. **Jar File Provided is My Chess Engine**
+   - The given JAR file is specifically meant for use with the ARENA GUI as a chess engine.
+   - This chess engine is optimized for beginners and has a depth of 2.